-Dr. Comen said centuries of medical care often dismissed women's health problems as hysteria, but it is now often termed anxiety.
+Dr. Comen said centuries of medical care often dismissed women's health problems as hysteria, but the term used today is anxiety.
 She said 80% of autoimmune diseases are found in women but the illnesses are often not properly diagnosed, and research in the area is woefully lacking.
 She also said concussions or even strangulations are often not recognized as domestic abuse by emergency room physicians.
 She offered three tips for women to advocate for themselves.

-Issues covered:

-Women's Health

-Domestic Abuse

-Mental Health
+Issues covered: Women's Health Domestic Abuse Mental Health Length: 7:47